Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Related Works

-\textbf{Temporal Modeling in VLAs} Existing approaches to incorporating memory or temporal context in VLAs typically rely on detecting change points \cite{wen2021keyframefocusedvisualimitationlearning} in visual observations or compressing historical information into compact representations.
-For example, \citet{jang2025contextvla} and \citet{liu2025ttf} incorporate previous observations into the current input via pooling or patch-wise mixing.
+\textbf{Multi-Frame VLAs} Existing approaches to incorporating historical frames in VLAs typically provide the model with only indirect or compressed access to temporal information.
+For example, \citet{jang2025contextvla} uses a non-learnable pooling operation to condense historical frames into a fixed number of tokens. \citet{liu2025ttf,torne2026mem} incorporate historical frames into the current input via patch-wise mixing.
 TraceVLA \cite{zheng2024tracevla} overlays visual traces of keypoints onto the current observation to indicate object trajectories.
 In addition, MemoryVLA \cite{shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction} exposes the LLM backbone to only a single frame at each timestep and delegates multi-frame reasoning to a lightweight decoding module, which limits the model’s capacity for joint temporal decision-making.
 In contrast to these methods, our approach allows the LLM backbone to directly reason over multiple frames without information loss, by explicitly disentangling static and dynamic components and avoiding redundant involvement of temporally persistent visual information.